TZer0/tzer0.github.io/twitterterrible.md

 I think it is also somewhat easy to accidentally poison the well.
 If the first thing you see of the tweet we're using as an example is someone quote-tweeting it and misreading a point, it becomes much easier to misread the tweet the same way - especially if the original tweet is from someone you dislike and the person quote-tweeting it is someone you like.

-All of this combines to create a situation where context is easily lost, clarifications are difficult, threads end up either clunky from overexplaining or missing information others feel is critical and ambiguity is difficult to avoid - all of this makes it difficult to have an actual discussion on this medium.
+All of this combines to create a situation where context is easily lost, clarifications are difficult, threads end up either clunky from overexplaining or missing information others feel is critical and ambiguity is difficult to avoid - this makes it difficult to have an actual discussion on this medium.

 ### What Should You do about this?